GenesisFR/HowToBecomeGoodAtShooters/README.md

 - the crossbow can destroy Razorback's grates in one shot in the Dark Hours raid
 - the EMP grenade has a fixed ~11s duration, regardless of skill tiers or attributes (TODO: check if status effects can increase its duration)
 - the golden bullet also refreshes all your skill charges
+- the mounted minigun damage is boosted by your gear talents and weapon damage
 - the Survivalist medkit acts as a sphere so you can heal people above/below you
 - the weak points on dead mobs can be destroyed
 - when using a medkit with the No Regen/Hard To Earn/Fragile Armor directives, use Perfectly Efficient to save medkits